All Episodes

 You bet.

-Yeah, I was just curious uh when the Senate uh was gonna pass a nine body non-binding resolution against the Ethiopians for surging into Somalia and against the Taliban for surging into Afghanistan.
+Yeah, I was just curious when the Senate was going to pass a non-binding resolution against the Ethiopians for surging into Somalia and against the Taliban for surging into Afghanistan, which they do every spring.

 I spent nine months there.

-They couldn't come up with a resolution supporting the troops, Godspeed troops, godspeed Mr. President, God bless America, couldn't come up with any of that.
+They couldn't come up with a resolution supporting the troops.

-This is not about the military, other than they want us to lose.
+This is not about the military other than they want us to lose.

 This is about Democrat Party politics, pure and simple, as most every policy of theirs is.